 3: Replace them

 A study from the National Bureau of Economic Research looks at the costs associated with bad management.
 They found that replacing a poorly performing manager with a top-performing manager is roughly equivalent to adding an extra person to the team, in terms of productivity.

 So, if you can’t fix a bad manager and/or can’t fix any external factors, replace them.
 In fact, researchers suggest the ideal replacements may be hiding in plain sight: “Rare management talent exists in your company right now – it’s hiding in plain sight.
 Companies that use predictive testing analytics to find … talent will have the biggest advantage in the global war for the best customers.”

 4: Prevent them

-CoAdvantage, one of the nation’s largest Professional Employer Organizations (PEOs), helps small to mid-sized companies with HR administration, benefits, payroll, and compliance.
+CoAdvantage, one of the nation’s largest Professional Employer Organizations (PEOs), helps small to mid-sized companies with comprehensive human resource solutions.
+HR administration, benefits, payroll, and compliance.
 To learn more about CoAdvantage’s ability to create a strategic HR function in your business that drives business growth potential, contact us today.